 Identity theft is a real problem.
 Last week, I wrote about my identity theft story, and gave tips on how to deal with it if it happens.
 But the best way to deal with identity theft is to prevent it from happening in the first place.
 Pay attention to these ten ways to prevent identity theft and avoid being a victim.

 10 Ways to Prevent Identity Theft

 Pay with Cash

 Paying with cash also prevents nefarious people from shoulder surfing and obtaining your card information at the ATM and at check outs.
 Which brings us to our second way to prevent identity theft.

 Stay Alert in Public

 If you are going to use a card in public (or even at an ATM to get cash) stay alert.
 Be mindful of people around you who may be trying to steal your card information.
 These shoulder surfers are peaking over your shoulder or around your waist with their cellphones, ready to grab photos of your information if you aren’t careful.

 Monitor Your Credit and Accounts

 Ok, so monitoring your credit report and all of your accounts may not exactly prevent identity theft, but it will help you catch and resolve any problems.
 It may also prevent a bad situation from turning into a terrible situation, which is also important.

-If you monitor all of your accounts regularly, you should be able to catch any suspicious activity before it causes you undo hardship.
+If you monitor all of your accounts regularly, you should be able to catch any suspicious activity before it causes you undue hardship.
 Monitoring your credit reports will ensure that no new accounts have been opened in your name.
-This is crucial because sometimes people don’t steal your bank information, but with your address and phone number they can open brand new lines of credit.
+This is crucial because sometimes people don’t steal your bank information, but with your address and phone number, they can open brand new lines of credit.
 All of your real accounts look just fine, so you may not even realize that your credit is slowly being destroyed.